FLOIP/flow-spec/layers/blocks-2.md

 # Layer 3: Mobile Primitives

 Layer 3 contains the specification for I/O blocks that represent discrete single actions, that have direct analogues across several channels used in mobile messaging \(e.g. IVR, SMS, USSD\).
-Support for this layer should be implemented by all engines that target the `IVR`, `TEXT` \(SMS and USSD\), and `RICH_MESSAGING` channels.
-These blocks may make use of the [Expression Specification](https://github.com/floip/flow-specification/tree/7a09ac6d0cd28370fd159bce33d69f61c8eb4c30/layers/expressions.md) for generating output.
+Support for this layer should be implemented by all engines that target the `IVR`, `TEXT` \(SMS and USSD\), and `RICH_MESSAGING` modes.
+These blocks may make use of the [Expression Specification](expressions.md) for generating output.
 Higher levels may make use of embedded Layer 3 primitives to describe more advanced functionality.

 _Namespace_: `MobilePrimitives`